Closed

 What expenses are eligible under Edmonton Arts Council - Equity and Access in the Arts?

-Creation, experimentation, or research (individual)
+Creation, experimentation, and research by individual artists

-Projects ready for production and/or presentation (individual or collective)
+Artistic projects ready for production and/or presentation

 Who can I contact for more information about the Edmonton Arts Council - Equity and Access in the Arts?